jrdnwrth/artificial-intelligence/unsorted/language.md

 ### Description
 1. This can be any form of communication, not just verbal.
 Remember Helen Keller.
-2. It is also a way to organize thoughts.
+1. I think language is critical for organizing thoughts.
 "Thinking out loud."

 ### Breakdown